<= (no previous chapter)

 Tracking is only feasible on devices with built in GPS hardware, i.e. on all iPhones and iPads with the cellular option.

-iPads without GPS (without cellular option) can't do any tracking, though they may still download tracks from the Website to display these on map and lists.
+iPads without GPS (without cellular option) can't do any tracking, though they may still download tracks from the Website to display these on maps and in lists.

 The App is designed to work on devices from small screens (4" on iPhone SE and iPhone 5) and up.
 Larger screens - like the iPad - of course have benefits, especially when showing maps.
 However, the App functions identically on all devices.

 The only way to backup, restore and replicate your tracks to other devices is via the Sailor Logbook Website.
-The current App version has no connection to Apple's iCloud services.
+To do this, you have to Subscribe.

 There is no support of taking photos inside the App.
 However, photos taken with the camera App - or other - can be uploaded to the Website, using functions there.